hotcups/NewAlice-AIML/README.md

 - Dedicated to Doctor W. Hardy Hendren III MD who saved my life in 1982 and inspired me to love machines.
 ***DATE & TIME Friday, July 1st 3am 2022***
-- Can I tell you what is hard to believe? a 96 meg four file archive expands into a 2.9 gig folder size WOW!